From Overconfidence to Coherence: Competing Like It Matters

-Kennedy’s flagship keynote on navigating power in a two-bloc, multi-domain world
+Mark Kennedy’s flagship keynote on strategic competition in a divided and interdependent world

-“Strategic competition today is not a single contest—it is a system-wide struggle to align power, shape rules, and define legitimacy across every domain of influence.”
+“Strategic competition today is not a single contest—it is a system-wide struggle to align power, shape norms, and define legitimacy across every domain of influence.”

 Overview